-The Bushwick Community Plan is a coordinated, collaborative planning effort that is based on the work conducted by community residents, stakeholders, City Council Members Reynoso and Espinal, and City agencies to promote a thriving and inclusive neighborhood with strategies for affordable housing, economic development, community resources and land use and zoning changes.
+The Bushwick Neighborhood Plan is a coordinated, collaborative planning effort that is based on the work conducted by community residents, stakeholders, City Council Members Reynoso and Espinal, and City agencies to promote a thriving and inclusive neighborhood with strategies for affordable housing, economic development, community resources and land use and zoning changes.

 Current zoning in parts of Bushwick does permit new housing, which is important to ease the housing crunch, but it does not distinguish between areas where more substantial development would be appropriate and areas with a consistent fabric of small rowhouses.
 Current zoning also does not include requirements for affordable housing.
 As a result, Bushwick has seen the construction of many new market-rate residential buildings in scattered locations in recent years, and only limited affordable housing development, primarily on a few remaining City-owned sites, those controlled by mission-driven developers, or in areas recently rezoned with incentives for the inclusion of low-income housing.
 To accommodate increasing demand for housing in Bushwick we have been working with the community to identify areas for growth and new affordable housing.

 The Bushwick Community Plan has grown out of a community planning process spearheaded in 2014 by Brooklyn Community Board 4 jointly with Council Members Antonio Reynoso and Rafael Espinal in response to concerns about new out-of-character development in the neighborhood.
 The Council Members invited residents to create a vision for Bushwick’s future at a series of visioning town hall meetings and zoning workshops in 2014-2016.
 This process identified priority issues, including: affordable housing, transportation, infrastructure, parks, neighborhood character, economic development, and public health and safety.
 A Steering Committee of local stakeholders was established to delve deeper into the ideas shared by Bushwick residents and help design and lead the planning process.